jgscott/ECO395M/syllabus.md

 - Instructor: James Scott (james.scott@mccombs.utexas.edu)
 - Office: GDC 7.516
 - Course website: http://www.github.com/jgscott/ECO395M/
-- Office hours: Mondays and Wednesdays, 2-3 PM, in GDC 7.516.
+- Office hours: Mondays and Wednesdays, 1:30 to 2:45 PM, in GDC 7.516.
 - Teaching assistant: Andrew Lee (ajlee@utexas.edu), office hours TBA.

 ## Overview

 This is a master's level course on data mining and statistical learning for students in the master's program in Economics at UT-Austin.
 The course is intended as an overview, rather than an in-depth treatment of any particular topic.
 We will move fast and cover a lot, but we will focus on practical applications rather than theory.
+You'll see a lot of data sets, but not a lot of proofs.

 [The course homepage](README.md) will have a detailed week by week description of what we're doing in class, together with topic-by-topic reading lists.
-I'll post these notices as we move along in the semester.
-But if you want to read ahead, you can pace yourself using the topics list below (see "Outline of topics").

 The prerequisites are the Statistics and Probability course and the Econometrics course in the Econ master's program.

 ## Software